bortch/Revealable/readme.md

     uint16[] private _ids = [0x56f2,0x8eaa,0x05f5,0x06a4,0xefeb,0x4568,0xc508,0x9392,0xbd81,0x1cb0];
 ```

-According to the description of IERC721Metadata, we need a `tokenURI(uint256 tokenId) → string` callable function which returns either a link to a resource or metadata following a certain scheme.
+According to the description of IERC721Metadata, we need a `tokenURI(uint256 tokenId) → string` callable function which returns either a link to a resource or metadata that follow a certain schema.
 Since we are doing OnChain, we will return metadata instead.

 ```typescript
 function tokenURI(